Published/Working Papers

 • The paper was featured in the New York Times Interpreter column and Live Mint.

-6. “Franchise Expansion and Electoral Mobilization: How Caste and Migration Shaped India’s Colonial Politics” with Ashish Aggarwal and Ritam Chaurey.
+4. “Franchise Expansion and Electoral Mobilization: How Caste and Migration Shaped India’s Colonial Politics” with Ashish Aggarwal and Ritam Chaurey.
+You can read the draft here.

 Bureaucratic Capacity and Voting Behavior